More of a noise really, but made by hand crafted instruments made using servo motors and BBC Micro:bits.

 I stopped by the visitor centre, which had just closed for the day, but the guide on her way to her car told me I could walk around the centre and have a look at the wetlands behind, so I did and was immediately rewarded by grazing kangaroos and also a good look at the Brambuk cultural centre which had sadly closed the year before.
 It was owned and managed by Jardwadjali and Djab Wurrung people from five Aboriginal communities with historic links to the Gariwerd-Grampians ranges and the surrounding plains.
 I suspect it is a hiatus, as a refurbishment is promised and a re-opening later in 2023.
 I could see it was set up to offer Aboriginal experiences to tourists.
 The design of the roof of the building was modelled on a Cockatoo (a local totem, named Brambuk) with outstretched wings, also intended to echo the surrounding mountains.
 Cockatoos were in abundance, the equivalent of pigeons in Trafalgar Square.

-I asked the youth hostel manager where could I see the sunset best, and he directed me to Reed’s lookout a short, windy drive out of Halls Gap.
+I asked the youth hostel manager where could I see the sunset best, and he directed me to Reed’s lookout a short, winding drive out of Halls Gap.

 Sensational.
 See the photo at the start of this blog.